slavnikov/RubyQuarry/README.md

 #### ::where(params)

 Returns an array of object that match the parameters passed in as a key value hash in the arguments.
-Functions similarly to #find_by but accepts multiple keys and values and return an array even if only one matching record is brough back.
+Functions similarly to #find_by but accepts multiple keys and values and return an array even if only one matching record is brought back.

 #### #save